 – What are your impressions about the tour of Strmol Castle and its surroundings?
 What did you find most interesting?

 I’ve been in Slovenia for a year now and almost every weekend my husband and I go to discover the beauty of Slovenian nature and local architectural monuments, but I have to say that visiting castle Strmol was one of the most impressive experiences for me.
 The castle is located in a beautiful location, in the middle of a perfect park with a pond, and the sensitive and generous building modifications carried out in the thirties by the Hribar family made it a pleasant and comfortable for living.
 In addition, Rado Hribar was a collector of antiques and art and furnished rooms for his family as well as for guests with refined taste.
-And because I had read the novel “Saw Her That Night” before my visit to the castle, I was very touched by the fact that I could walk through the interiors where its plot took place and have “within reach” the personal belongings of the Hribar family members who inspired Drago Jančar to write this amazing book
+And because I had read the novel “Saw Her That Night” before my visit to the castle, I was very touched by the fact that I could walk through the interiors where its plot took place and have “within reach” the personal belongings of the Hribar family members who inspired Drago Jančar to write this amazing book.

 – The highlight of the visit was the talk with Drago Jancar writer about his book “Saw Her That Night” – what do you think about this idea of meeting the author and visiting the environments from the book?
 What is your favourite part/line/message from Mr. Drago’s book?